Sunday 9 August 2015

 A Southern white rhino bull marking a midden.
 Bulls weigh between 2 and 4 tonne.
 (Courtesy V. J. Ruiter, 2016, posted on Facebook -SANParks)

-Mala Mala, 1987: "We'd stopped for sundowner drinks in an open area when somebody spotted a large animal quite far off which seemed to be running toward us at speed.
-Puzzled, we re-packed the cooler box, climbed back onto the Landrover and backed away, not a moment too soon because the rhino ran straight through our spot to a midden on the far side of it, which we hadn't noticed.
-He kicked, sprayed urine, and ran on into the bush-veld."
+Mala Mala, 1987: "We'd stopped for sundowner drinks in an open area when somebody spotted a large animal quite far off which, we soon realized, was running toward us.
+Puzzled, we re-packed the cooler box, climbed back onto the Landrover and backed away, not a moment too soon because the rhino ran straight through our spot to a midden on the far side of it (which we hadn't noticed.)
+He kicked, sprayed urine, and ran on into the bush-veld, giving no clue that he sensed we were there."

 It is believed that people from north Africa first brought livestock to the Serengeti hundreds or even thousands of years ago (serengeti.org and Jonathan Scott in bbcprogram.)
 There is fossil evidence dating from the Pleistocene epoch, i.e. 10 thousand to 2 million years ago, which tells us that the Northern white rhino once lived on the Serengeti (A.R.E.
 Sinclair.)
 It seems very likely that the northern herders caused the disappearance of all Serengeti White rhino at some time since that fossil record was laid down.
 Herders would not have persecuted the smaller Black rhino (Diceros bicornis) as much because it isn't a grass-eater: It browses leaves from shrubs, bushes, trees, and therefore doesn't defend grazing territory.